 - Students respond to a written prompt to demonstrate the deep connections they are making.

-Connect Strengthening Connections, by Suzanne Pelletier
+Connect Strengthening Connections, by Suzette Pelletier

 When asked to give a written description of a connection, student responses lacked clarity, depth, and mathematical importance.
 However, when spoken, students often offered much more thorough and thoughtful responses.